TheArpanAnand/error-0x87e000C8-fix/README.md

 ---

-## 🧠 Why This Works (Probably):
-The Microsoft Store and Xbox App use internal permission checks that reject drives without proper network/share access.
-By granting shared access via SMB (even locally), the Store likely whitelists the drive as installable.

----

 ## 🪪 License
 MIT License – see [`LICENSE`](./LICENSE) for details.
 Use it freely, modify it, share it — just don’t sue me 😅